Alfred de Marigny: Sir Harry Oakes murder case

 De Marigny married Sir Harry Oakes's daughter, Nancy, the day after her 18th birthday.
+They settled in Nassau, Bahamas, where Harry Oakes and his wife lived.
 It was de Marigny's third marriage; both of the first two were also to wealthy women who broke off those relationships soon after marriage.

 When Sir Harry was murdered on 7 July 1943, de Marigny was the main suspect and was arrested shortly after.
 At his trial, detectives which the Duke of Windsor, then Governor of the Bahamas, had brought in from Miami claimed to have found de Marigny's fingerprint near the bed of Sir Harry Oakes.
 The defense argued that the fingerprint had been lifted and placed in the bedroom.
 Nancy Oakes supported her husband throughout the trial and testified on his behalf.

 The jury acquitted de Marigny of the murder charge but gave a recommendation that he was an "undesirable alien" and should be removed from the island.
 The deportation recommendation is rumored to have been influenced by his unpopularity among the ruling class on the island.
 (The Duke of Windsor had described de Marigny as "an unscrupulous adventurer [with] an evil reputation for immoral conduct with young girls".)
 Following his deportation, the de Marignys settled in Cuba before separating in 1949.

 Several books have been written about the case, including one by de Marigny himself.
 Many theories have been advanced, including suspected mob involvement, but the Nassau newspaper editor John Marquis insisted in his book Blood and Fire (published in 2005) that the murder was strictly a local affair, planned by wealthy Nassau whites to prevent Oakes from moving his money to Mexico.
 It implicated Sir Harold Christie in the plot and blamed the Duke of Windsor for orchestrating a cover-up by importing two crooked Miami detectives to conduct the investigation.

+He was portrayed by Eric Murphy in "Rex v De Marigny", a 1993 dramatization of his murder trial for the Canadian drama anthology series Scales of Justice.